Azure-Samples/serverless-chat-langchainjs/docs/tutorial/02-setting-up-azure-functions.md

 # Setting Up the Serverless Environment using Azure Functions

 This section explains how to configure the development environment to create the API for the ChatGPT application.
-We'll use Azure Functions in its 4.x version and witht the programming model in version 4.
+We'll use Azure Functions in its 4.x version and with the programming model version 4.

 ## Prerequisites for this section

 At this point, don't forget to install **[Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash)** if you're developing locally on your machine.
 If you're using **[Codespaces](https://github.com/features/codespaces)**, the environment will already be set up for you!

-To make ir easier to create new functions and project configurations, we recommend installing the **[Azure Functions extension for Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)**.
+To make it easier to create new functions and project configurations, we recommend installing the **[Azure Functions extension for Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)**.

 ## What is Azure Functions?

-**[Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript)** is a serverless computing service.
+**[Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript)** is a **[serverless computing service](https://azure.microsoft.com/resources/cloud-computing-dictionary/what-is-serverless-computing)**.
 It allows us to run code on demand without requiring a server infrastructure.
 You can execute your code in response to many events, including data changes, message trigger, HTTP calls, and even timers.

 ## What is Azure Functions v4 programming model for Node?

 Azure Functions v4 is the latest version of the Node.js programming model for Azure Functions.
 It comes with a bunch of new features and improvements, such as:

 - Flexible folder structure
-- Being able to define `function.json` directly in the function's in the code
+- Being able to define `function.json` directly in the code.
 - New HTTP trigger types
 - Improved IntelliSense
 - Timer Trigger (TypeScript)